5-Year Variable Mortgage Rates

 - You might not get approved for a variable mortgage easily if you have above-average debt ratios.
 Furthermore, the Bank of Canada requires that the borrowers who have less than 20% equity need to qualify on the pretty high five-year rate benchmark.
 Most lenders also require you to afford payments at the posted 5-year fixed rate in case interest rates goes up.

 What More Do I Need to Know About Variable Rate Mortgages?

 Variable-rate mortgages usually have two types of payments depending on the lender.
 The first type is where your mortgage payment can increase or decrease depending on the prime rate.
 These type of payments are known as floating payments.

-The other payment type is called fixed payment and in this, your lender will keep your payment same for the entire term.
+The other payment type is called fixed payment.
+With this, your lender will keep your payment same for the entire term.
 However, if the market rate goes up, you pay more interest and less principal.
-In a majority of cases, the payment you make should cover the interest (amount to be paid) or your payment will be increased.
+In a majority of cases, the payment you make should cover the interest or your payment will be increased.